-This beautiful Center houses the Center for Buddhist Education, the Institute of Buddhist Studies, and a Buddhist Bookstore.
+Jodo Shinshu Center houses the BCA Center for Buddhist Education and Institute of Buddhist Studies .
 Additionally, there are offices of the Jodo Shinshu Hongwanji-ha and Ryukoku University whose headquarters and main campus are located in Kyoto, Japan, respectively.
-Each of these entities, while developing and pursuing their own individual programs, will also work together towards a common goal of bringing Jodo Shinshu Shin Buddhism to the forefront of American society.
+Each of these entities, while developing and pursuing their own individual programs, will also work together towards a common goal of expanding Shin Buddhism’s engagement with American society.

 In 1899, the first Jodo Shinshu Ministers arrived in the United States to minister to the emigrant Japanese community.
 They established the first mission in San Francisco, California.
 From these early beginnings, the Buddhist Churches of America (BCA) was formed and has developed into an independent organization religiously affiliated with the Jodo Shinshu Hongwaji-Ha in Kyoto, Japan.